ef4203/proz-prog/project/docs.md

 The main function parses the command line arguments for the path to the image and calls all other required methods to produce desired result.

+If the program ran correctly, it should return a 1.